alphagov/govuk-developer-docs/source/manual/reprovision.html.md

         screen
         while true; do sudo puppet cert sign --all; sleep 10; done

-    Don't forget to kill the screen(1) session when you're done.
+    Don't forget to kill the screen session when you're done.

 6. Reprovision the box using the "Launch VMs" Jenkins job in the enviroment's `deploy` Jenkins instance.